 1. When is a CAFM System Worthwhile?
 Strategic Goals and Business Cases

-Core conditions that justify a CAFM
+Core Conditions Justifying a CAFM

-Typical triggers: High maintenance costs, poor space utilization, inadequate compliance documentation, or a heterogeneous system landscape (e.g., SAP plus Excel-lists plus BIM-models) are reliable indicators that a CAFM system brings real added value.
+Typical triggers: High maintenance costs, poor space utilization, inadequate compliance documentation, or a heterogeneous system landscape (e.g., SAP plus Excellists plus BIMmodels) are reliable indicators that a CAFM System brings real added value.

-- Integration requirements: When you
+- Integration Needs: When you know

 Takeaway: Decide based on concrete KPIs and data maturity, not on feature lists; invest first in data ownership and integration planning.